walkenho/judo-techniques/README.md

 both for myself for the future and possibly (?) for others.

 When advancing in the study of judo, you are supposed to learn the vocabulary.
-Personally, I have always found that making sense of words in a structured manner helps me memorize them.
+Personally, I have always found that making sense of words in a structured manner helps me to memorise them.
 In this context, these notes also include a glossary that are meant to support this effort.

 I have practiced Judo in German and in Spanish, but never in English (isn't life strange sometimes?).
 I am therefore not yet familiar with the common English terminology.
 In this sense, this is also an intent of familiarizing myself with the English terminology in preparation of joining a club in Britain.
-The linguistic quality of these notes should therfore (hopefully) keep improving whilst I add new articles and descriptions.
+The linguistic quality of these notes should therefore (hopefully) keep improving whilst I add new articles and descriptions.
 For the start I will be also using [blackbeltwiki](https://blackbeltwiki.com/) to help with the vocabulary.